dielect/lobechat-template-plugin/README.md

 By following these steps, you should be able to seamlessly integrate and start using the plugin with LobeChat to enhance your chat experience.

-**This section provides clear and concise instructions on how to use your plugin, tailored to your requirements.
-Feel free to adjust any part of it to better fit your project's setup or naming conventions.**
+<B>This section provides clear and concise instructions on how to use your plugin, tailored to your requirements.
+Feel free to adjust any part of it to better fit your project's setup or naming conventions.</B>

+---

+## HELP WANTED
+As someone new to Docker, I initially managed to build a Dockerfile that worked perfectly.
+However, as I continue to commit code, I can't guarantee that these changes won't affect the deployment of the Docker image.
+If you have a solid understanding of Docker and are willing to offer assistance, I would greatly appreciate your contact.
+Your expertise could be invaluable in ensuring smooth deployments going forward.

 ## License